 What Are My Employment Rights?

-Federal courts, the U.S. Department of Justice, and the U.S. Equal Employment Opportunity Commission (EEOC) have concluded that discrimination because a person is transgender or gender non-conforming constitutes illegal sex discrimination.
+Federal courts across the country and the U.S. Equal Employment Opportunity Commission (EEOC) have concluded that discrimination because a person is transgender or gender non-conforming constitutes illegal sex discrimination.
 Many states and localities also expressly prohibit job discrimination based on gender identity and/or expression

 You have the right not to be fired or refused a job or promotion because you are transgender.
 This is true even if your state and locality have not passed laws explicitly prohibiting gender identity discrimination.